 Students can expect to be awarded 'Praise Points' (P-points) for demonstrating good effort, notable improvement in their work or attitude to learning, production of high quality work, contributing to the learning of others, promoting positive community values, etc. These range from P1 and P2 by class teachers, P3 by Curriculum Leaders or Heads of Achievement, or a P4 Award from the Head Teacher.
 Students will be nominated by their Head of achievement each week to attend 'Hot Chocolate Friday' at breaktime with the Head Teacher.
 Each students' praise points will contribute to their mentor group totals and house points which are celebrated at the end of each full term and the academic year.
 Mentors can be particularly competitive!

 Where standards fall short of what is expected, students will receive 'Consequence Points' (C-points).
 These will be matched with a sanction, ranging from a short detention with their class teacher, a longer detention with the Curriculum Leader or Head of Achievement for students in Year 11.
 We are currently trialling a same day centralised detention system for students in Years 7 to 10 who receive a Consequence Point.
 These are cumulative up to 60 minutes after school.
 All Centralised Detentions start at 3.05pm.
 A C1 is a 20 minutes detention, C2 is 40 minutes and C3 is 60 minutes.
 Parents and students can follow behaviour information through www.Classcharts.com or the Class Charts app (on iOS and Android).
 Failure to attend detentions, or more serious misdemeanours will result in students attending longer detentions, spending a period of time internally excluded.
-For very serious breaches of our code of conduct, students may receive a fixed term exclusion, as determined by the Head Teacher.
+For very serious breaches of our code of conduct, students may receive a fixed period exclusion, as determined by the Headteacher.